SioneYerkovich/TheCullinaryCollective/README.md

 To install the dependencies, run the command: 'pip install -r requirements.txt' in a terminal of your choice.

-# 📖 **Challenges and/or learnings**
+# 📖 **Learnings**

-This project presented many challenges, one of the biggest challenges involved the scale of the application.
+This project presented many learnings, one of the biggest involved the scale of the application.
 Navigating and understanding how every working part of the application linked together was a HUGE change of pace compared to my previous projects.
 It was clear from the outset that rules had to be put in place if I was going to do this efficiently.

 ***Rule 1 Organisation:***